pranjalpimpale4/IntuitBuildChallenge/assignment1/README.md

 - Check file permissions in the `assignment1` folder
 - The log file is created in `assignment1/execution_history.log` relative to your working directory

-### No Console Output
-- Ensure System.out is not redirected
-- Check IDE console settings
-- Verify Maven exec plugin is configured correctly

 ### Simulation Hangs
 - Check if all items are being produced/consumed
 - Verify queue capacity is sufficient